-Most kids don't think a cuddly dog would ever hurt them, but the fact is about 4.7 million dog bites occur every year in the United States — and more than half of kids bitten are under age 14.
+Most kids don't think a cuddly dog would ever hurt them, but the fact is about 4.7 million dog bites happen every year in the United States — and more than half of kids bitten are under age 14.
 Dog bites can be much more than an innocent little nip, and some require hospitalization or even surgery.

 Teaching kids a few basic dog manners, though, will let them — and dogs — enjoy safer encounters.